-The Board has discussed these obligations throughout the year, including how stakeholder engagement is incorporated into our long term decision-making with further details provided on pages 12 to 26.
+The Board has discussed these obligations throughout the year, including how stakeholder engagement is incorporated into our long-term decision-making with further details provided on pages 12 to 26.
 The Board's decision-making considers both risk and reward in pursuit of delivering long-term value for all of our stakeholders, and protecting their interests.
 Awareness and understanding of the current and the potential risks to the business, including both financial and non-financial risks, are fundamental to how we manage the business.

 Further information on how risks are appropriately assessed, monitored, controlled and governed is provided in the Risk management section.
-During 2020, some of the Board's stakeholder engagement plans had to be altered to comply with COVID-19 restrictions.
-For example, the Managing Director of the Bank, continued to engage with employees through online channels - both directly and through the Head of the Human Resources.
+During 2021, some of the Board's stakeholder engagement plans had to be altered to comply with COVID-19 restrictions.
+For example, the Managing Director of the Bank, continued to engage with employees durin the 3 days in a week onsite and also through online channels - both directly and through the Head of the Human Resources.